At Pet Townsend Animal Hospital, we recommend cat and dog microchipping for pets in the Port Townsend, WA area. Statistics show that

 ONE OUT OF THREE PETS

 will go missing.
-However, according to the American Veterinary Medical Association (AVMA), microchipped dogs are returned to their owner around 52% of the time, while dogs without a microchip are returned 22% of the time.
-That staggering statistic widens even further when looking at cats.
-Only about 2% of lost cats are reconnected with their owners if they aren’t microchipped.
-That number jumps up to nearly 39% for microchipped cats.
+According to the American Veterinary Medical Association (AVMA), though, microchipped dogs are returned to their owners 52% of the time, while dogs without a microchip are retuned 22% of the time.
+Cats with microchips are returned 39% of the time, while lost cats without microchips are only returned to their home 2% of the time.

 or give us a call at (360) 379-1133.